microsoft/FLAML/website/docs/Use-Cases/Zero-Shot-AutoML.md

 )
 ```

 Then, you can share this "flamlized" `ExtraTreesClassifier` together with the location of your learned defaults with others (or the _future_ yourself).
 They will benefit from your past experience.
 Your group can also share experiences in a central place and update the learned defaults continuously.
-Overtime, your organization gets better collectively.
+Over time, your organization gets better collectively.